amorgun/blender_dow/docs/faq.md

 ![split_vertices_2](../images/faq/split_vertices_2.png)

 ## How can I make my model fit the Army Painter window?
 DoW looks for `army_painter_camera` camera.
-The camera position defines the distance to the model, and camera focus is used as the rotation center.
+The camera position defines the distance to the model, and the camera focus is used as the rotation center.
 You can copy the camera setup from `art/ebps/races/space_marines/troops/space_marine.whm` or configure it yourself.
 ![army_painter_camera](../images/faq/army_painter_camera.png)